MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/policy-statements.md

 ## Next steps

-Use the samples mentioned in this article as a starting point to develop policies that address specific business risks that align with your cloud adoption plans.
+Use the samples mentioned in this article as a starting point to develop policies that address specific security risks that align with your cloud adoption plans.

-To begin developing your own custom policy statements related to cost management, download the [Cost Management template](template.md).
+To begin developing your own custom policy statements related to security management, download the [Security Management template](template.md).

 To accelerate adoption of this discipline, see the list of [Azure Design Guides](../design-guides/overview.md).
 Find one that most closely aligns with your environment.
 Then modify the design to incorporate your specific corporate policy decisions.